osdanova/3DModeling/MDLXModel.md

 <img src="Images/MDLXModel22.png" width="800"/>
 </div>

-You can check out the VPU memory for P_EX100 and F_EX030's first VIFs in the files folder of this repository.
+You can check out the VPU memory for F_EX030 (Single weights) and H_EX500's (Multiple weights) first VIFs in the files folder of this repository.
 Provided by [KenjiUno](https://github.com/kenjiuno).

 <br/>